Pick the district that fits the starting point and the energy you actually have

 This is the stronger choice when the free window wants a quieter Providence tone rather than maximum efficiency.

-RISD Museum gives the afternoon a clean anchor if you want one definitive cultural stop.
+RISD Museum gives the afternoon a clear center if you want one definitive cultural stop.

 College Hill works best when you want the city to feel older, calmer, and more campus-shaped.